-The contractual amount outstanding on financial assets that were written off during the reporting period and are still subject to enforcement activity is SR0.04m at 31 December 2023 (31 December 2022: SR3.2m).
+The contractual amount outstanding on financial assets that were written off during the reporting period and are still subject to enforcement activity is nil at 31 December 2024 (31 December 2023: SR0.4m).

 5.3.9 Modified financial assets

 As a result of the Bank's forbearance activities financial assets might be modified.
 The Bank did not enter into significant restructuring agreements during the current year.